cademis/todo-js/README.md

 # todo-js

-A simple todo app using javascript html and css.
+A simple todo app based on the principles of GTD and PARA using basic js html and css.

-New concepts/tools to practice
+This project will use

 - date-fns
 - localStorage